 APh/Ph/Ae 116.
 Physics of Thermal and Mass Transport in Hydrodynamic Systems.
 12 units (3-0-9).
 For course description, see Applied Physics.

 Ph/APh/EE/BE 118 abc.
 Physics of Measurement.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); first, third terms.
 Prerequisites: Ph127, APh 105, or equivalent, or permission from instructor.
 This course focuses on exploring the fundamental underpinnings of experimental measurements from the perspectives of responsivity, noise, backaction, and information.
 Its overarching goal is to enable students to critically evaluate real measurement systems, and to determine the ultimate fundamental and practical limits to information that can be extracted from them.
 Topics will include physical signal transduction and responsivity, fundamental noise processes, modulation, frequency conversion, synchronous detection, signal-sampling techniques, digitization, signal transforms, spectral analyses, and correlations.
 The first term will cover the essential fundamental underpinnings, while topics in second term will include examples from optical methods, high-frequency and fast temporal measurements, biological interfaces, signal transduction, biosensing, and measurements at the quantum limit.
-Part c not offered in 2018–19.
+Part c not offered in 2019–20.
 Instructor: Roukes.

 CS/Ph 120.
 Quantum Cryptography.
 9 units (3-0-6); first term.
 For course description, see Computer Science.